U.S. appeals court allows abortion curbs in Texas during coronavirus outbreak

-A U.S. appeals court on Tuesday ruled that Texas can enforce limits on the ability of women to obtain abortions as part of the state's policy requiring postponement of non-urgent medical procedures during the coronavirus pandemic.
+A U.S. appeals court ruled on Tuesday that Texas could enforce limits on the ability of women to obtain abortions as part of the state's policy requiring postponement of non-urgent medical procedures during the coronavirus pandemic.
 A three-judge panel of the New Orleans-based 5th U.S. Circuit Court of Appeals on a 2-1 vote threw out a federal judge's order issued last week that had blocked the state's action.
-The appeals court had earlier temporarily put the district judge's ruling on hold.
+The appeals court had earlier put the district judge's ruling on hold.

 ALSO READ